truenas/documentation/content/SCALE/SCALETutorials/Storage/Pools/EncryptionSCALE.md

 Select **Unlock Child Encrypted Roots** to unlock all locked child datasets if they use the same passphrase.

-Select **Force** if the path where the dataset mounts exists but is not empty.
-When this happens the unlock operation fails.
+Select **Force** if the dataset mount path exists but is not empty.
+When this happens, the unlock operation fails.
 Using **Force** allows the system to rename the existing directory and file where the dataset should mount.
 This prevents the mount operation from failing.
 A confirmation dialog displays.

 ![UnlockDatasetsContinueDialog](/images/SCALE/22.12/UnlockDatasetsContinueDialog.png "Continue Dataset Unlock Confirmation")